MicrosoftDocs/dynamics365smb-docs/business-central/manufacturing-powerbi-current-utilization.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Current Utilization* report provides insights into the manufacturing capacity utilization and helps with capacity planning.
-It shows the capacity available and used by hours, along with the utilization percentage.
-T
+The **Current Utilization** report provides insights into the manufacturing capacity use and helps with capacity planning.
+It shows the capacity available and used by hours and the percentage of use.

 :::image type="content" source="media/manufacturing/current-utilization.png" alt-text="Screenshot of the Current Utilization Power BI Report" lightbox="media/manufacturing/current-utilization.png":::

-## How to use the report
+## Use the report

-The *Current Utilization* report is meant for business leaders and manufacturing teams.
+The report is meant for business leaders and manufacturing teams.

-As a COO, you can use the *Current Utilization* report to monitor the utilization percentage of your production lines and ensure efficient resource allocation.
-You can analyze the capacity utilization gauges to track the current week's utilization percentage and make necessary adjustments to meet the production deadlines.
-The report also helps you keep track of the expected capacity need percentage to maintain the utilization rate above the required threshold.
+COOs use the report to monitor the percentage of use of resources on production lines and ensure efficient allocation.
+You can analyze the capacity utilization gauges to track the current week's utilization percentage.
+The analysis can help you make necessary adjustments to meet production deadlines.
+The report also helps you track the expected capacity need percentage to keep the utilization rate above the required threshold.

-As a manufacturing manager, you can use the Current Utilization report to understand the capacity of your machines and work centers.
-The report provides insights into the capacity used by hours, allowing you to optimize the utilization of your machines and work centers efficiently.
-You can use the gauges to track today's utilization percentage and the current week's utilization percentage to adjust the production schedules accordingly.
-The report helps you ensure that the production orders are completed on time by maintaining the utilization rate above the required threshold.
+Manufacturing managers use the report to understand the capacity of machine and work centers.
+The report provides insights into the capacity used by hour, allowing you to optimize the use of your machine and work centers.
+You can use the gauges to track today's utilization percentage and the current week's utilization percentage, and adjust the production schedules accordingly.
+The report helps you ensure that you complete production orders on time by keeping the utilization rate above the required threshold.

 <!-- ## Key Performance Indicators (KPIs)